sentienthouseplant/Millow/README.md

-map = Millow('map type', mapSize=(4000,4000)) #Creates a Millow object with a given map type, and its 4000x4000 pixels. map.generate_basic() #This creates a very basic green and blue map. map.add_height() #Adds height gradients to the map, indicates things like hills, etc. map.add_grid((30,30)) #Adds a 30x30 grid over the top of the image. map.display() #Displays the map. myPillowImage = map.img #The Pil(low) image object.
+map = Millow('map type', mapSize=(4000,4000)) #Creates a Millow object with a given map type, and its 4000x4000 pixels. map.generate_basic() #This creates a very basic green and blue map. map.add_height(mountain_roughness = 7) #Adds height gradients to the map, indicates things like hills, etc. Mountain density controls the roughness of mountain terrain, is between 0 and 10. map.add_grid((30,30)) #Adds a 30x30 grid over the top of the image. map.display() #Displays the map. myPillowImage = map.img #The Pil(low) image object.